adisve/python-template/README.md

 ## 🧐 About <a name = "about"></a>

+This is a general template for an Python project you want to start working on.

 *Here you can add 1-2 paragraphs on information about the project*

 ## 👨‍💻 Description <a name = "description"></a>